brimdata/zed/docs/language/search-syntax/README.md

 ...
 ```

-We can easily filter these out by negating a search for these records.
+We can easily filter these out by negating the search for these records.

 #### Example: